sandialabs/ConfigParserEnhanced/doc/source/index.rst

 .. code-block:: ini

-    command param1 param2 ... 'param with spaces' ... paramN : value
+    operation param1 param2 ... 'param with spaces' ... paramN : value

-The entries on an option in the *key* portion are space-separated generally and the *first* entry can be considered the *command*.
-CPE will attempt to map the detected *command* to a handler method and if a matching one is found then it will send the option to that handler for processing.
+The entries on an option in the *key* portion are space-separated generally and the *first* entry can be considered the *operation*.
+CPE will attempt to map the detected *operation* to a handler method and if a matching one is found then it will send the option to that handler for processing.
 Options that do not map to a handler will be treated as a standard "key:value" pair.

-Internally, these handlers methods defined according to a naming convention like ``handler_command()``.
+Internally, these handlers methods defined according to a naming convention like ``handler_operation()``.

-CPE only provides one pre-defined command: ``use`` which is formatted as ``use TARGET:`` where *param1* is the TARGET (there is no value field for this one).
+CPE only provides one pre-defined operation: ``use`` which is formatted as ``use TARGET:`` where *param1* is the TARGET (there is no value field for this one).
 The TARGET paramter takes the *name of a target section* that will be loaded in at this point.
 This works in the same way a ``#include`` would work in C++ and serves to **insert** the contents or processing of the target section into this location.

-The **use** command is useful for .ini files for complex systems by allowing developers to create a *common* section and then have *specializations* where they can customize options for a given project.
+The **use** operation is useful for .ini files for complex systems by allowing developers to create a *common* section and then have *specializations* where they can customize options for a given project.
 For example: